Humeian/Runic-Warfare/README.md

 A full game will consist of up to 5 rounds.
 To win the match, a player needs to win 3 out of 5 rounds.
 Each round will have a short timer (around 30-90 seconds) to reflect the fast pace of the game.
 If the round timer reaches zero before a player is defeated, the player closest to the center of the arena will win the round.

 ### Trailer ###
-Watch the game trailer here:
+Watch the game trailer [HERE!](https://drive.google.com/file/d/1klF-dTSdYPenY6QC5KtA3V824kYMQNOJ/view?usp=sharing)